hector-sab/DIM_DataCreation/README.md

 Deep Image Matting paper [here](https://arxiv.org/pdf/1703.03872.pdf)

-## How it works
+## How to run it

-Just run python in the commandline and use the following code:
+Just run python in the commandline and use the code below.
+Don't forget to change the folders directory.

 ```python